Keyboard shortcuts

 Implementation

-Because embedding is defined per-application or per-needs, our combinatorial map implementation uses a generic system to handle this; The storage follows our own specific logic, which is detailed in this documentation entry.
+Because embedded data is defined per-application or per-needs, our combinatorial map implementation uses a generic system to handle this.
+We do not store cell identifiers in collection, and instead compute identifiers as needed for data access.